Trash Fire (aka The Wrath) first published by VODzilla.co

 “Do you remember when we first met?”
-Isabel (Angela Trimbur) asks her boyfriend Owen (Adam Grenier) towards the end of Trash Fire.
+Isabel (Angela Trimbur) asks her boyfriend Owen (Adam Grenier) towards the end of Trash Fire (aka The Wrath).
 “You were the biggest piece-of-shit douchebag I had ever met, I could not stand you.”

 When we first meet Owen, as he, in the film’s opening sequence, reveals terrible, self-involved truths about his guilt-laden relationship to his late mother and father, and then berates his psychiatrist (Sally Kirkland) in the most vehement terms for falling asleep on the job, our immediate impression of him is similar to Isabel’s.
 Owen is awful – demanding, intolerant, selfish, rude, captious, callous, priapic, and taking Isabel utterly for granted.
 If we wonder why she has stuck with him for three years, she is wondering the same thing.
 Yet there is also, beneath the arrogant bluster, a vulnerability to Owen.
 His alcohol abuse, his bulimia, his extreme antipathy to religion, his traumatic flashbacks to flames and screams, his panic attacks and even seizures, are all suggestive of a troubled history – and this suspicion is confirmed by his secrecy and sensitivity whenever the topic of his family comes up.